Asymptotic Geometry of the Moduli Space of Rank Two Irregular Higgs Bundles over the Projective Line: Introduction

-\end{theorem} The precise definition of the curve $[(\bar{\partial}_E,\Phi_t)]$ will be given in Section \ref{approxsol_sec}.
-Later in Section 6.3, we will specialize to the case when the moduli space is four dimensional, with this result, we are able to show that $g_{L^2}$ is polynomially close to an ALG/ALG$^\ast$ model metric $g_{\mathrm{model}}$.
-Moreover, the constants in the difference $g_{L^2}-g_{\mathrm{model}}$ can be shown to be independent of the choice of the curve $[(\bar{\partial}_E,\Phi_t)]$.
-The correspondences between the singularity configurations and the types of the model metrics are listed below (see also \cite[p.~448]{boalch2018wild}).
+Later in Section 6.3, we will specialize to the case when the moduli space is four dimensional.
+With this result, we are able to show that $g_{L^2}$ is polynomially close to an ALG/ALG$^\ast$ model metric $g_{\mathrm{model}}$.
+Moreover, the constants in the difference $g_{L^2}-g_{\mathrm{model}}$ can be shown to be independent of the choice of the curve $[(\bar{\partial}_E,\varphi_t)]$, i.e., uniform near the ends of $\mathcal{M}$.
+The correspondence between the configuration of singularities and the type of the model metric is listed below.
 The tilde $(\tilde{~})$ on the pole indicates a twisted irregular type (defined in Section 2).
-Note that the construction of $\mathcal{M}$ with twisted singularities as a complete hyperkähler manifold has not been rigorously established in the literature, and our discussion of the hyperkähler metric on such $\mathcal{M}$ should be regarded as formal.
-We plan to generalize the results of \cite{biquard_boalch_2004} to include twisted cases in a future work.
-Once completed, these moduli spaces will be genuine ALG/ALG$^{\ast}$ gravitational instantons.
-In the previous table, $(\beta, \tau)$ means that $\mathcal{M}$ is asymptotic to the standard ALG model $(X,G_{\beta,\tau})$ of type $(\beta,\tau)$.
-Here $X$ is obtained by identifying two boundary components of via the gluing map $(u,v)\sim (\mathrm{e}^{2\pi \mathrm{i}\beta}u,\mathrm{e}^{-2\pi \mathrm{i}\beta}v)$. $G_{\beta,\tau}$ is a flat hyperkähler metric on $X$ such that $\omega^1=\mathrm{i}/2 (\mathrm{d}u\wedge \mathrm{d}\bar{u}+\mathrm{d}v\wedge \mathrm{d}\bar{v})$ and $\omega^2+\mathrm{i}\omega^3=\mathrm{d}u\wedge \mathrm{d}v$.
-Kodaira type means that $\mathcal{M}$ is biholomorphic to a rational elliptic surface minus a fiber with the given Kodaira type \cite{chen_chen_2020}.
-Dynkin diagram means that $H^2(\mathcal{M})$ is generated by the given extended Dynkin diagram.
-This makes sense because ALG gravitational instantons with the same $\beta$ are diffeomorphic to each other \cite{chen2021gravitational}.
+To the best of our knowledge, the analytic construction of $\mathcal{M}$ with twisted singularities as a complete hyperkähler manifold has not been rigorously established in the existing literature, so our discussion of the hyperkähler metric on such $\mathcal{M}$ should be regarded as formal.
+Nevertheless, in the rank two case, there should be no essential technical obstacles in extending \cite{biquard_boalch_2004} to include twisted poles, since locally by passing to a double cover, a twisted pole becomes untwisted.
+This is not true in higher rank, and we refer to \cite{Szabo16} for local normal forms of the Higgs field near twisted poles.